 Why would you bother with VoIP?

-Because it’s dirt cheap, and you won’t really notice the difference in call quality (if you do it right).
+Because it’s essay writer dirt cheap, and you won’t really notice the difference in call quality (if you do it right).
 The standard rate for calls is 10 cents untimed to anywhere in Australia.
 Mobile rates vary a bit but you can get 13 cents per minute from Pennytel vs 37 cents from a typical telco.
 International rates are in the vicinity of 2-5 cents per minute depending on supplier and country.
 More recently Pennytel is offering untimed calls to over 20 countries for just 8 cents per call.

 Even cheaper international calls if you need them